NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Mukradi Summoning Runes.md

   - name: ""

   - name: "Summon Monster"
-    desc: "`pf2:r` (occult, summon) **Trigger** A creature enters the circle without uttering the passphrase, \"Praise to the Water Lizard\"\n* * *\n\n**Effect** The trap summons a [[Bestiary 1/Mukradi|Mukradi]].
+    desc: "`pf2:r` (occult, summon) **Trigger** A creature enters the circle without uttering the passphrase, \"Praise to the Water Lizard\"\n* * *\n\n**Effect** The trap summons a [[Monster Core/Mukradi|Mukradi]].
 The mukradi rolls initiative and remains for 1 minute, after which the spell ends and the mukradi disappears.
 The mukradi also disappears if someone disables the trap before the duration expires.
 The mukradi can use 3 actions each round and can use reactions, unlike most summoned creatures."

   - name: "Reset"